FNAFA/FalconNet/Guides/Software-Engineering-Startup.md

 ### Windows Tutorial

+This tutorial is derived from Googles [startup guide](https://flutter.dev/docs/get-started/install/windows).
+While, gives more in-depth insights into potential errors you may encounter, I *HIGHLY* encourage reading over the startup guide to either reaffirm your install or gain a high-level understanding of this process.

 Go to [Flutter's Windows install page](https://flutter.dev/docs/get-started/install/windows) and click *Flutter_windows_2.5.1-stable.zip* (or whatever the most recent stable version is), and unzip the file.
 After the wait, open the folder and place the nested `flutter` folder in whatever directory you want.
 I chose `C:\Users\C22Jim.Wang\Documents`.

 Next, we want to add the flutter binary folder to our User's `Path` variable.
 This will allow us to run the `flutter` command without navigating to the requisite folder every time.
+Reference Google's startup guide for this.

 Download Android Studio at [their downloads page](https://developer.android.com/studio).
 Run the downloaded executable and click through the install wizard.
 All default options should work.
 Now start the program and click through those the start options too.